MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 * Which refreshes are expensive?
 * Which refreshes are overlapping?
 * Which operations within a refresh are in parallel, and which ones take the longest time?
-* What were the different operations and suboperations within a refresh?
+* What were the different operations and sub-operations within a refresh?

 **Others**
 * Since the app contains a variety of AS engine events, you can customize the **app** to answer questions related to other events such as Discover or Notification.